IP Paris

 Program:

-Sequence-to-Sequence Models for NLP and Speech Processing (TPT-IA327)
+Sequence-to-Sequence Models for NLP and Speech Processing (APM_5AI27_TP)

 This course is taught by Nils Holzenberger, Mehwish Alam.